Case Study: Imprinting Solutions for Direct Mail Printing

 The deal was formally agreed at a Fujifilm event in London’s docklands in May to celebrate the launch of Fujifilm’s toner technologies in the UK.

 Jamie Emmerson, Director, Emmerson Press comments: “We had an existing toner machine that had reached end of life and we were looking for a new solution.
-After looking at the market, the ApeosPro C seemed like an ideal choice.
+After looking at the market, the ApeosPro C Toner Press seemed like an ideal choice.
 We’d been researching it for some time but had to wait patiently until the official UK launch in April to speak to our Fujifilm representative.
 Following this conversation, we soon signed the deal.
 Despite it being newly launched in the UK, we did our homework and, being a long-term Fujifilm partner, we were confident that the technology had been tried and tested.
 Being the first in the UK to invest in Fujifilm technology once again, marks an exciting time for us and we are confident that this investment will give us a competitive edge.”

 “We’ll use it to produce a wide range of additional applications – particularly any ultra-short run work that needs to be turned around instantly.
 And we’ll also use it as an office printer, which further helps with costs and efficiency.
 The small format size is very useful and overall, the price point, combined with the quality that can be achieved, makes this a truly exceptional machine that is well worth the investment.

-“The ApeosPro C complements our existing machines well.
+“The ApeosPro C Toner Press complements our existing machines well.
 Fujifilm is a trusted partner, who we enjoy working with – and having multiple solutions from one vendor makes things much simpler to manage, and the support from the Fujifilm team is always second to none.”

 Martin Fairweather, National Digital Business Development Manager, Fujifilm UK comments: “We’re delighted to be further expanding our partnership with Emmerson Press.
 Their trust in us as a long-term partner is demonstrated by them becoming the first in the UK to invest in Fujifilm technology once again.
 Following the official recent ApeosPro C launch earlier this year, we’re excited to continue to drive this momentum forward and Emmerson Press is the perfect company to gain maximum benefits from this technology.”